IBM/ursprung/README.md

 To run Ursprung in your cluster, you need:
-- Linux nodes (tested with CentOS and RHEL 8) with auditd installed
+- Linux nodes (tested with CentOS and RHEL 8)
 - A Kafka deployment
 - A Spectrum Scale file system with support for Watch Folder (version 5.0.1 or later)
-- Docker support on the master node, i.e. the node that hosts the consumers, provenance database, and GUI
+- Docker (or podman) on the master node

 ## Building the System